pageorge/Akai-S3000-Floppy-Disk-Editor/README.md

 - The app automatically sets `rkey` to match the pad's trigger key (e.g. C1 for the first pad)
 - This means each pad plays its sample at recorded pitch regardless of where it sits on the keyboard
 - `rkey` is stored on the **sample**, not the keyzone — if the same sample is used by two different drum pads, the second drag will prompt you before changing it

+### Clone Sample (shared PCM)

+Right-click any sample in the sidebar → **Clone Sample**.
+This creates a second directory entry pointing to the same audio data on disk — no PCM bytes are duplicated, so the clone costs only a tiny directory entry (effectively free in terms of disk space).

+Why this is powerful: the S3000 has no per-keyzone start or loop point — every keyzone referencing a sample uses the same trim and loop settings.
+If you want different parts of a long sample (e.g. a breakbeat) to play on different keys, you'd normally have to duplicate the entire audio.
+Clone Sample sidesteps this: make several clones of the same sample, set a different start point or loop on each clone, then assign each clone to its own keyzone.
+You get multiple independent playback positions from a single copy of the audio on disk.

 ### Lo-fi / Convert to 22k